eatnumber1/macspoof/README.md

 which application is running with the `-a` flag.
 If you do not specify the `-a` flag, the application named `default_application` will be used.

-Each application's value must either be an array of integers or a group of arrays of integers whose values range from -1 to 255 (hex or decimal is accepted).
-The values declared in the array will override the returned MAC address.
+Each application's value must either be an array of integers or a list of groups.
+If a list of groups is provided, the groups must contain a `mac` element which is an array of integers.
+In either case, those integer values must be in the range of -1 to 255 (hex or decimal is accepted).
+If a list of groups is provided, you must additionally provide exactly one of `default` or `interface`. `interface` specifies the exact interface to override. `default` specifies that all not otherwise specified interfaces will be overridden.
+The values declared in the `mac` array will override the returned MAC address.
 The array does not have to cover all six of the octets in a mac address.
 You can also explicitly ignore an octet by using the value -1.
-If you use a group, the group's elements should be named by the interface names you want to override.
-An interface name of `default_interface` will be used when an interface name is not found in the group.

 By default, the application will look for a config file in `~/.macspoofrc` and `/etc/macspoof.conf`.
 You can override this behavior with the `-f` or the `-c`